UjjwalSaini07/VedicSadhana/SECURITY.md

 - You can expect to receive an acknowledgment within **[specify a time frame, 48 hours]**.
 - We will provide regular updates on the status of the vulnerability, including whether it has been accepted or declined.
 - If the vulnerability is accepted, we will work on resolving the issue and will notify you once the fix has been deployed.
+- Thank u for showing your concern in Security Policy.